mighty-gerbils/gerbil/README.md

 # Documentation

-There little further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like neat documentation before using a new Scheme system.
+There is little further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like neat documentation before using a new Scheme system.
 I hope to write some real